Emergency backup generator installation: Essential steps for home preparedness

 Getting the site ready is a key step for a smooth generator installation.
 Before starting, consider where to place your generator and who to talk to.

-Site Assessment and Placement
+Site assessment and placement

 You need to pick the right spot for your generator.
 Look for a flat, dry area near your home's electrical panel, keeping it away from windows and doors to avoid noise and fumes.
 Also, ensure there's room for airflow around the unit.